 The Personal Development benefit was set up in May 2010.
 It is meant to provide financial assistance in covering the costs of services like counselling and personal development courses (not educational development courses).
-The Trusts will reimburse 2/3 of expenses incurred by beneficiaries for tuition, professional fees, and travel costs to obtain a personal development service.
+The Trusts will reimburse 2/3 of expenses incurred by beneficiaries for tuition, professional fees, and travel costs to obtain a personal development service ognized professional, elder or healer; fitness or nutrition counselling and self-esteem building programs.